Other ADB Members

 |02B - Support policies for long-term lending info_outline|

-(i) No amount/estimate: March 31, The limits for the targeted additional liquidity facilities offered to secure uninterrupted credit flow to the corporate sector will be increased; (ii) April 1, Joint-stock companies' dividend distributions (decided in shareholders' meetings) are capped to 25% of their 2019 profits (iii) April, The Central Bank of the Republic of Turkey lowered the policy rate by 100 basis points to 9.75%; (iv) May 6, banks are required to maintain a new consolidated and individual asset ratio of at least 100% starting at the beginning of June; otherwise, they will have to pay an administration fee.
+(i) No amount/estimate: 31 March 2020, The limits for the targeted additional liquidity facilities offered to secure uninterrupted credit flow to the corporate sector will be increased; (ii) No amount/estimate: 1 April 2020, Joint-stock companies' dividend distributions (decided in shareholders' meetings) are capped to 25% of their 2019 profits; (iii) No amount/estimate: 6 May 2020, banks are required to maintain a new consolidated and individual asset ratio of at least 100% starting at the beginning of June; otherwise, they will have to pay an administration fee; (iv) No amount/estimate: 8 December 2020, The Banking Regulation and Supervision Agency (BDDK) extended an existing measure to mid-2021 that lengthened the grace period for reclassifying troubled loans as non-performing (NPL) to 180 days. [update]

 |02C - Loan guarantees||TRY25,000,000,000||USD4,131,706,258||